Sonaza/Vendorer/README.md

 * **By Price** Enter a price value formatted like 12g34s56c.
 * **Searching for Ranges of Values** Search values can be prefixed with <, <=, > and >= to search for ranges of values.
 For example >=r90 will find all items that require level higher than or equal to 90.
 Another example >=250g <=500g will find all items that cost between 250 and 500 gold.

-You can also search for sentences by surrounding the words with quotation marks.
+You can also search for phrases by putting the words in quotes.
+The results will only include items with the same words in the same order as the ones inside the quotes.

 ## Other features